 Along with never meeting our heroes, we should also, and for the same reason, probably not re-read adolescent literary favorites.
 Even so, since Watchmen more or less stands up to adult scrutiny, I thought perhaps V for Vendetta would as well—hence my choice to use it in a class this semester.

-Alan Moore’s noir dystopia of late-twentieth-century Britain under fascist governance and challenged by an anarchist terrorist certainly conveys an enveloping mood and develops an intricate plot.
+Alan Moore’s noir dystopia of late-twentieth-century Britain, which pits an anarchist terrorist against a fascist state, certainly conveys an enveloping mood and develops an intricate plot.
 V takes place after a nuclear war between the U.S. and the U.S.S.R. has left a damaged, chaotic England under the control of a genocidal Nazi-like party that consolidates absolute control through a surveillance state.
-This fascist government comes under attack from V, an escaped inmate of its concentration camps; V wears a Guy Fawkes mask and rebels not only with bombs and bullets but also with the vital and anarchic culture that fascism represses—everything from Shakespeare to Motown.
-Because V is less character than symbol, the narrative dwells more with ancillary figures, such as V’s protégé, Evey; the detective investigating V’s crimes, Eric Finch; and the increasingly desperate widow of a government official killed by V, Rosemary Almond.
+This fascist government comes under attack by V, an escaped inmate of its concentration camps.
+V wears a Guy Fawkes mask and rebels not only with bombs and bullets but also with the vital and anarchic culture that fascism represses—everything from Shakespeare to Motown.
+Because V is less a character than a symbol, the narrative dwells more with ancillary figures, such as V’s protégé, Evey; the detective investigating V’s crimes, Eric Finch; and the increasingly desperate widow of a government official killed by V, Rosemary Almond.